-The Statement of Net Position combines and consolidates current financial resources with capital assets.
 The Statement of Net Position includes all assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
-Over time, increases or decreases in net position are indicators of the improvement or erosion of the College's financial health when considered with nonfinancial facts such as enrollment levels and the condition of facilities.
+The University's net position (the difference between assets, deferred outflows of resources and liabilities and deferred inflows of resources) is an indicator of the University's financial health.
+Over time, increases or decreases in net position is one indicator of the improvement or erosion of the University's financial health when considered with nonfinancial facts such as enrollment levels and the condition of the facilities.

-The Statement of Revenues, Expenses, and Changes in Net Position focuses on both the gross costs and the net costs of College activities which are supported mainly by state, local, federal, and other revenues.
-This statement presents the revenues earned and expenses incurred during the year.
+The Statement of Revenues, Expenses, and Changes in Net Position presents the revenues earned and expenses incurred during the year.
 Activities are reported as either operating or nonoperating.
-A community college's dependency on state aid and contributions could result in operating deficits because the financial reporting model classifies state aid and contributions as nonoperating revenues.
-The utilization of capital assets is reflected in the financial statements as depreciation and amortization, which allocates the cost of an asset over its expected useful life.
+A public university's dependency on state appropriations and gifts will result in operating deficits, because GASB Statement No. 35 classifies state appropriations and gifts as nonoperating revenues.